iaurman/efb-msg-filter/README.md

 # efb-msg-filter

-Filter Only Shoudao Message Only both EQS and EWS.
+Filter Shoudao message for both EQS and EWS.

 # Purpose